 As provided by the 2014/710/EU Recommendation, should AKEP find that the wholesale interventions have been unsuccessful; the relevant retail market may be susceptible to ex-ante regulation provided that the three criteria test has been met.
 In the current situation of the retail market with no effective competition as there is insignificant market dynamics and absence of change in the shares for the incumbent operator, VA believes that the three criteria test is met.

 Such conclusion is supported by the fact that first the barriers to entry the market are evident and so far no other player has ever entered it, and there is not a single agreement showing that a player (current or potential) is considering entering such market.
 The main reason that high and non-transitory entry barriers still persist is that physical infrastructure cannot be easily duplicated and there are high sunk costs associated with the market entry.
 The ex-ante obligations to be imposed on Albtelecom would ensure that alternative operators can access the incumbent's network and offer fixed telephony services using alternative business models.
 These business options enable new entrants to avoid the high sunk costs associated with the deployment of fixed networks.
 Second, as aforementioned there is no effective competition as the figures and the market structure show.
-And third, it is also obvious that the competition law and the competition authority, regardless of its interventions, are insufficient to adequately address the failure of the retail market to have an effective competition.
+And third, it is also obvious that the competition law and the competition authority, regardless of its interventions, are insufficient to adequately address the failure of the retail market to have an effective competition.3.
+What do you think of the evolution of Albtelecom's market shares?

 As sated above, Albtelecom continues to openly dominate as a monopoly in the fixed telephony subscribers’ market at the level of 71%, as well as in the telephony calls market at 87%.
 It is true that revenues from fixed network services have fallen by 15%, but this fall is not based on competition but on external factors, such as the significant reduction in termination and transition of international incoming calls.